histefanhere/geek-wars/admins-handbook.md

 And of course these values would automatically update, so you don't need to worry about them becoming out of date.

 > **Note:** Please don't use smart signs to simply make fancy signs: the more there are the greater each subsequent sign will impact performance.
 This impact should be negligible unless there are lots of these signs (100+ maybe).
 If you want fancy signs really badly then let us know, and I can make that possible with no impact to server performance.

+If you're a leader as well as an admin, make sure you're up to date with the power at a leaders disposal by reading the [Leaders handbook](leaders-handbook.md).
+It's also very important you read the [Players handbook](players-handbook.md) to know how to play the game!